Table of Contents

 In the United States, chrysanthemums symbolize integrity and truth.
 As such, this flower is also given to pay respect to a person who has passed away.

 Generally, people give roses to their special someone to show their love and affection; however, some varieties of roses are also sympathy flowers.
-For example, the peach-colored roses represent gratitude and sincerity.
+For example, peach-colored roses represent gratitude and sincerity.
 As such, you can give it to a mourning family to let them know that their loved one helped you become a better person.

-Aside from peach-colored roses, you can also give yellow roses, which is a symbol of friendship.
+Aside from peach-colored roses, you can also give yellow roses, which are a symbol of friendship.
 By giving this type of flower, you are letting the grieving family or person know that you will support them in their time of sorrow.

 As a sympathy flower, the gladioli convey a powerful message that can uplift a family or person in mourning.
-To be specific, the flower represents remembrance, faithfulness, strength of character, and moral integrity.
+To be specific, the flower represents remembrance, faithfulness, the strength of character, and moral integrity.
 When given to a grieving person, it communicates compassion, and it will remind him that he can find the strength to move on and face the difficult chapter of his life.